 Funding: AIF-ZIM (ZF4810901LL9)

 Legionella spp., a group of 2-20 µm large, gram-negative bacteria are found in all kind of freshwater systems.
 In the last years, increasing number of legionellosis outbreaks, a severe lung disease is a growing challenge for public health.
 Infection with Legionella spp. usually takes place via aerosols.
-Therefore, in addition to the shower, cooling towers, evaporative cooling systems and air filter systems can be a potential risk.
-For that reason, a reliable and fast detection method is needed for a proper risk evaluation.
+Therefore, in addition to the shower, cooling towers, evaporative cooling systems where the prevalence of Legionella is already intensively investigated, agricultural exhaust air purification systems can be a potential risk.
+Biotrickling filters, used in pig farms to remove e.g. odor, dust and nitrogen are working with an active microbiome which results in no possible treatment with biocides.
+This leads to ideal growth condition of various bacteria, including Legionella.
 According to the EN ISO 11731:2017 the gold standard for the detection of Legionella is a culturing method.
 For that, after a long incubation time of 7 – 10 days on selective agar the colony forming units (CFU) can be determined.
 Research has shown that this approach has a high risk for underestimating the number of infectious bacteria.
 The reason for that are viable but not culturable Legionella.
-That´s why upcoming alternative detection methods like qPCR are becoming increasingly popular.
-But these methods tend to overestimate the number of microorganisms, because they also amplify DNA from dead cells.
-Additionally to that, usually a laborious experimental setup and a high expertise is needed to perform these measurements.
-For this reason, a flow-based chemiluminescence (CL) DNA microarray is developed, which is capable of the detection of only viable Legionella.
+That´s why upcoming alternative detection methods like molecular biological approaches are becoming increasingly popular.
+But these methods are often highly influenced by complex matrices or need a laborious experimental setup.
+For this reason, a fast, reliable and robust assay has to be developed and used for monitoring and quantification of Legionella in biofilters.

 Characterization and validation of screening methods for culture-independent detection of Legionella pneumophila in artificial water systems - LegioRapid